Behind the Scenes Farm Tour

 scott with bees in hive.jpg

 WOW!
 You made it to the end without falling asleep?!
-I’m honored!
-Oh wait, wipe that drool off your mouth.

-There’s a lot more pictures I’d love to put on here, but you’ve been a trooper reading this long blog.
-We’re blessed to have such loyal customers!!
+There are a lot more pictures I’d love to put on here, but you’ve been a trooper reading this long blog.

 We’d love to meet you if you haven’t made the trip out here yet.

-A word of warning.. it’s a very rare occasion that we are clean and not-smelly.
+A word of warning.. it’s a very rare occasion that we are clean and not smelly.
 Except for the few minutes after church on Sundays.

 Consider yourself warned!